 Q: Will there be awards for everyone?

-A: Yes, everyone shall receive a finisher’s medal at the end of the race!
+A: Yes, every one shall receive a finisher’s medal at the end of the race!
 Those who place 1st, 2nd or 3rd in their age group will receive an additional award.
-Those who place 1st, 2nd or 3rd overall will receive cash prizes.
+Those who place 1st, 2nd or 3rd overall will receive cash prizes along with an award.

 Q: I couldn’t make the awards ceremony, will they be mailed to us, or will we have to pick them up somewhere?

 A: Awards will be announced at the awards ceremony after each distance.
 You do not have to wait for the ceremony.
 Please make sure you pick your award up by the end of race day.
 If you did not get your award on race day, please contact Jim Vidro at email@example.com.
 You can make arrangements to pay the shipping to have it sent to you.

-Q: Is the prize purse awarded to overall top 3 individuals of each distance?
+Q: Is the prize purse awarded to the overall top 3 individuals of each distance?

-A: For every race distance under each age group a prize purse will be awarded to the top 3 individuals.
+A: For every race distance a prize purse will be awarded to the top 3 individuals (both male and female).